Up with the Wealth Gap!

 So now that we know that the value of shares is the anticipated, time-discounted value of companies’ profit streams, how should we evaluate the impact of a corporate income tax rate change?
 Also very simple.
-Just start with the obvious idea that everything said above should really have specified not total profit, but profit net of taxes.
+Just start with the obvious idea that everything said above should really have specified not total profit, but net profit after taxes.
 It’s only the profit net of taxes that belongs to the owners, not the profit as a whole.
 And with this, we’re basically done.
 Until Trump signed the tax reform, the tax rate on corporate profits was 35%.
 Once he signed it, it became 21%.
 To make things simple, suppose that the total amount of the corporation’s profits is the same before and after this change.
 Suppose, again, that that profit was $100 million a year.
-So, in the year before the tax change, the aggregate after tax profit of the owners was 35% times $100 million = $65 million.
-And in the year after the tax change, the aggregate after tax profit of the owners will be 21% times $100 million = $79 million.
-So after tax profit will rise by $14 million.
-That’s a rise of about 21.5% in the total after tax profit netted by owners ($14/$65 ≈ 0.2154 ≈ 21.5%).
+So, in the year before the tax change, the aggregate after-tax profit of the owners was $65 million.
+And in the year after the tax change, the aggregate after-tax profit of the owners will be $79 million.
+So after-tax profit will rise by $14 million.
+That’s a rise of about 21.5% in the total after-tax profit netted by owners ($14/$65 ≈ 0.2154 ≈ 21.5%).
 So, if nothing else changes, corporate stockholders’ shares’ values should have risen by over 21% thanks to the cut in the tax rate, provided people believe that the cuts will stick.